ChrstphrHll/npc_gen/students/Eadyth Lora.md

 ### Description
 - Goliath Rouge from Chillwild Peaks
 - 2nd year Protection student in Jettenia
-- long wavy blonde hair that's put up, Blue eyes, and Light skin
+- long straight dirty blonde hair that's plain, Blue eyes, and Light skin
 - Is Feisty and Iconoclastic, and has Contentment as their ideal

 ### Organizations